 In practice, this means that you could travel to Sicily any day of the year and have a great time.
 But if you want to know when the absolute best time to visit Sicily is, just keep reading!

 The shoulder seasons of May, June, September, and October are the best time to visit Sicily.
 The temperatures are still pretty high but nowhere near as unbearable as in July and August.
-The weather is perfect for chilling on the beach, hiking, and exploring the many temples of Sicily.
+This pleasant weather is perfect for chilling on the beach, hiking, and exploring the many temples of Sicily.

 Additionally, you’ll get a better deal for accommodation, since these are not the peak tourist seasons on the island.
 This also means that the crowds aren’t as big as during high tourist season, so it’s easier to enjoy your stay.
 You might experience crowds at the more popular tourist attractions, but it’s generally not as busy as during peak season.